atomjump/atomjumpcom-content-only/private-room-terms.md

 ## Privacy

 We make our best efforts to keep your content and password away from outside intruders, but there is always a chance that your private information could be intercepted.
-Please see out Privacy Policy for more information.
+Please see out Privacy Policy https://atomjump.com/wp/privacy-policy/ for more information.

-If you wish to have a high level of privacy, we would suggest that you download and host the software on your own server, and keep it within your own network.
-While our messaging software does not have a “back-door” into Government communications systems, organizations such as Five Eyes track communications information over public internet routers, and therefore your information could potentially be intercepted.
+If you wish to have a high level of privacy, we would suggest that you download and host AtomJump software on your own server, and keep all communications within your own network.
+While our messaging software does not have a “back-door” into Government communications systems, organizations such as Five Eyes https://en.wikipedia.org/wiki/Five_Eyes track communications information over public internet routers, and therefore your information could potentially be intercepted.
 We use encryption between your browser and our Private Room servers, and this offers a fairly strong level of protection, but this is not a perfect guarantee of privacy.

 ## Financial Terms